wallabag/wallabag/docs/en/user/errors_during_fetching.rst

 You can `sending us an email with the article's URL <mailto:hello@wallabag.org>`_.

-Or you can also try to fix this problem by yourself.
+Or you can also try to fix this problem by yourself (so we can be focused on improving wallabag internally instead of writing siteconfig :) ).

 You can try to see if it works here: `http://f43.me/feed/test <http://f43.me/feed/test>`_ (it uses almost the same way as wallabag to retrieve content).